Frequently Asked Questions

 We do offer a letting scheme where we can look after your holiday home and rent it out on your behalf through our partner Hoseasons.

 Pets are part of your family and of course are welcomed at The Foxhunter Park.

 I am retired.
 Can I use the Caravan all the time?

 Being retired does not mean you are on holiday.
 The test is whether you have a main residence elsewhere.

 My main residence is overseas.
 Does this count?

 Yes, but all the facts are relevant when deciding whether the overseas property or the Caravan is your main residence.
-These would include whether you own the overseas property or, if it is rented, then how long you have rented it for, how much time you spend in the caravan and how much in the overseas property.
+These would include whether you own the overseas property or if it is rented, then how long you have rented it for, how much time you spend in the caravan and how much time is spent in the overseas property.

 Can I run a business from the Caravan?

 Definitely not.
 This would not be consistent with holiday use.
 However, if someone wanted to keep in touch with their work or business whilst they are on holiday, for example, they could use a laptop, tablet or smartphone.